 Regularly meet with workers and discuss job safety.
-Have huddles at the job site in the morning and discuss safety practices.
-Develop a return to work programs for those who are disabled, injured, or sick.
+Have huddled at the job site in the morning and discuss safety practices.
+Develop a return to work program for those who are disabled, injured, or sick.

 Once they’re cleared to return to work from their physicians, make sure you have a return to work program in place.
 They can include a change to their original job duties until they can return to their original job.

 Having these programs helps companies save money by reducing disability claim costs and cutting training time for hiring new employees.